EEGToolkit.jl

 • Efficiency

-Simplicity means that a person with little programming background should be able to use it, at least with the documentation at hand.
+Simplicity means that a person with only basic programming skills should be able to use it.
 Transparency means that any methodology implemented by the package should be accessible enough so as to be reported in a scientific paper.
-Efficiency means that large EEGs (e.g. sleep EEGs) should be processed and analyzed in minutes or less.
+Efficiency means that large EEGs (e.g. sleep EEGs) should be processed and analyzed in seconds.

 This package is free software—free as in freedom.
 You are free to use the code as you wish and for any purpose.
 You are free to study the code and change it to make it do what you wish.
 You are free to redistribute copies of this package to help others.
 You are free to distribute copies of any modified version of this package.

 Proprietary software hinders the liberty of its users.
-In science, it obscures the scientific process and makes replication and collaboration difficult.
+In science, it obscures the scientific process, difficulting replication and collaboration.
 If you are a scientist, use free software whenever possible.

 Package Features